Sicilian Expedition: The debate

 At Athens, the Segestan ambassadors presented their case for intervention to the assembly, where debate over the proposal quickly divided along traditional factional lines.
 The assembly eventually approved an expedition composed of sixty triremes, without hoplite accompaniment, commanded by Nicias, Alcibiades, and Lamachus.
 Thucydides reports that Nicias had been appointed against his preference, but offers no further detail regarding that debate.

 Five days after that first debate, a second assembly was held to arrange the logistics of the expedition.
 There, Nicias attempted to persuade the assembly to overturn its previous decision regarding whether to send an expedition at all.
 Over the course of several speeches, Nicias raised a series of different arguments against the expedition.
 He reminded the Athenians that they would be leaving powerful enemies behind them if they sent a force to Sicily, and warned that they would be opening hostilities with enemies too difficult and numerous to conquer and rule.
 Nicias also attacked Alcibiades's credibility, claiming that he and his allies were inexperienced and self-aggrandizing young men eager to lead Athens into war for their own ends.

 In response, Alcibiades dismissed the attack on himself by pointing to the good he had done for Athens as a private citizen and public leader.
 He rebutted Nicias's warnings about the plan for the expedition by reminding the Athenians of their obligation to their Sicilian allies, appealing to the enterprising spirit that had won Athens her empire, and pointing out that many states on Sicily would support Athens in her operations there.

 The assembly was clearly leaning towards Alcibiades's side, so Nicias, judging them unlikely to cancel the expedition if he argued against it directly, chose a different tactic.
 He described the wealth and power of the Sicilian cities Athens would be challenging, and stated that a larger expedition than previously approved would be required, expecting that the prospect of approving such a massive expenditure would prove unappealing to the citizenry.
 Contrary to Nicias's plan, the assembly enthusiastically embraced his proposal, and passed a motion allowing the generals to arrange for a force of over 100 ships and 5,000 hoplites.
 Nicias's ploy had failed badly.
 His misreading of the assembly had altered the strategic situation; whereas the loss of 60 ships would have been painful but bearable, the loss of the larger force would be catastrophic.
-"Without Nicias's intervention," wrote Donald Kagan, "there would have been an Athenian expedition against Sicily in 415, but there could not have been a disaster."
+According to Donald Kagan, "Without Nicias' intervention there would have been an Athenian expedition against Sicily in 415, but there could not have been a disaster."